grannygoestoheaven/teller/README.md

 # Teller

-🧠 **Teller** is an AI-powered micro podcast that syncs voice and background ambient music to create immersive, focus-improved narratives and invites to explore further
+🧠 **Teller** is an AI-powered micro podcast that syncs voice and background ambient music to create immersive, focus-improved narratives, triggering curiosity and the will to explore further.

 ## Features

-- Converts subject into an insightful micro podcast
+- Converts subject into an insightful micro podcast with player controls
 - Syncs narration with background track
-- Uses LLMs text generation and TTS
+- Uses LLMs text generation and text to speech.

----
+- The backend is powered by FastAPI.
+- The Frontend player is handled by a uml generated state machine, created using the StateSmithg GitHub project.

-Made with ❤️ by Grandpa.
+Made with ❤️ by Granny.